Retail Week People and Leadership Summit - Wednesday 11 February

 The potential of AI and its impact on retail is enormous, and will only scale more quickly in the years to come.

-But for many, the benefits of this technology are overshadowed by concerns about its impact on job security.
+But for many, the benefits of this technology are overshadowed by concerns about its impact.

-Against this backdrop, how can retail’s people teams ensure AI is presented as an opportunity, not a threat – and how can they communicate its deployment to staff in a way that fosters engagement, not fear?
+Against this backdrop, how can retail’s people teams ensure AI is presented as an opportunity, not a threat – and how can they embed and communicate its deployment to staff in a way that fosters real engagement?

 10.15am-10.40am: The road less travelled – lessons from the leadership frontline